 When it comes time to purchase, ask the attendant to add an ex libris to the inside cover, a beautiful sticker that carries the bookstore’s name and founding date.

-No doubt your ears were treated to at least a few bars of national Fado music during your time in Portugal.
+No doubt your ears will be treated to at least a few bars of national Fado music during your time in Portugal.
 The instrument most readily associated with Fado, the traditional Portuguese guitar (Guitarra Portuguesa), is a 12-stringed instrument as beloved as the music genre itself.

 Certain families from the cities of Lisbon and Coimbra specialise in the generations-old techniques required to make the instrument.